sindresorhus/sindresorhus.github.com/_apps/dato.md

 <a id="macos11-hide-clock"></a>
 #### How can I hide the built-in menu bar clock on macOS 11 or later?

-On macOS 11, it's unfortunately no longer possible to disable the built-in menu bar clock.
+It's unfortunately no longer possible to disable the built-in menu bar clock.

 However, you have some options:
 1. **(Recommended)** In “System Preferences › Dock & Menu Bar › Clock”, choose the analog clock and disable showing the date.
 This gets you the closest to how it was on macOS 10.15 as you can use Dato for both date and time. <img width="258" src="https://user-images.githubusercontent.com/170270/105505537-a5044800-5cfb-11eb-979b-7a0b109f0c93.png"><br>This has the added benefit that while the system clock [shows as disabled](https://user-images.githubusercontent.com/170270/105506021-2c51bb80-5cfc-11eb-84a6-79b62d69d4bc.png) when you enable “Do Not Disturb” (which makes it pretty unreadable), Dato always shows it the same way.
 2. Use Dato for showing the date and the built-in clock for the time.
 3. Only show an icon for Dato.

 I would really appreciate it if you could take a moment to [complain to Apple](https://www.apple.com/feedback/macos.html) that they should bring back the ability to disable the built-in menu bar clock.
 For reference, on macOS 10.15, there's a checkbox called “Show date and time in the menu bar” in “System Preferences › Date & Time › Clock”.
-This checkbox no longer exists on macOS 11.
+This checkbox no longer exists on macOS 11 and later.

 I have already [reported it to Apple](https://github.com/feedback-assistant/reports/issues/131), but I have yet to get a reply.

+<a id="time-zones-menu-bar"></a>
+#### How can I add multiple time zones to the menu bar?

+In the Dato preferences window, go to the “Time Zones” pane, add a time zone, and in the edit window, check “Show in menu bar”.
+Do the same with the other time zones you want to show in the menu bar.
+If you already have the time zones added, right-click a time zone, click “Edit”, and then check “Show in menu bar”.

 #### How can I toggle AM/PM for the time?